renato0307/learning-go/it5-add-logs-api.md

-# Add logs to the API
+# Add structured logs to the API

 One of the problems of the current API implementation is the lack of logs, besides the ones already added out-of-the-box by Gin.